 To see how we helped one client dramatically reduce their carbon footprint through minor changes to their travel program, click here.

-In the meantime, we thought we’d share 8 methods that we have found effective in reducing an otherwise heavy carbon footprint.
+In the meantime, we thought we’d share eight steps to effectively reduce an otherwise heavy carbon footprint.

 - Travel only when you need to.
 Avoid unnecessary trips by using technology as an alternative, especially for collaboration with colleagues.